-In addition to the termination, it is also necessary to apply bias to the twisted-pair network so that when the line is floated differential receivers will not assume invalid logic state.
-There are two precision bias resistors (Rb) of equal value on each daughters board.
-One resistor is tied to the +5 V line and the other is tied to ground.
+In addition to the termination, it is also necessary to apply bias to the twisted-pair network so that when the line is floated, differential receivers will not assume an invalid logic state.
+There are two precision bias resistors (Rb) of equal value on each daughter board.
+One resistor is tied to the +5 V line while the other is tied to ground.
 Each resistor has a jumper associated with it.
-If the two jumpers are installed, the resistor tied to +5 V is connected to the (+) signal line and the grounded resistor is connected to the (-)
+If the two jumpers are installed, the resistor tied to +5 V is connected to the (+) signal line while the grounded resistor is connected to the (-) line.
+This voltage drop will bias the differential receivers into the